 Click Insert.
 The macro placeholder displays.

-- Save the page to view the web page in your Confluence page.
+- Save the page to view the web page on your Confluence page.

 Content that previously worked no longer displays